-You’ll need to select between hard flooring and floorcoverings that are more forgiving underfoot.
-Think about colour as well.
+You’ll need to select between hard flooring and floor coverings that are more forgiving underfoot.
+Think about color as well.
 Do you want a floor that’s available in a dark hue that won’t make what’s tracked in immediately obvious?
 Prefer pattern for the same reason?
-Alternatively, you may favour a pale finish that can make a dark hall lighter.
+Alternatively, you may favor a pale finish that can make a dark hall lighter.
 Or lay tiles diagonally to make the hallway look larger?
 How do you prefer to clean the hall floor?
-Is vacuuming only sufficient, or do you like to be able to mop as well?
+Is vacuuming sufficient or do you like to be able to mop as well?

-Hard floor coverings for hallways
+Hard floor coverings for hallways: flooring tiles and more

 Carpet and natural flooring for hallways

-Carpet is the flooring of choice for many homeowners, including for the hallway.
-Carpet can’t be mopped if shoes or paws bring mud in, of course, but carpets can have good resistance to soiling, and be hard wearing enough for hallway life.
+Carpet is the hallway flooring choice for many homeowners.
+Carpet can’t be mopped if shoes or paws bring mud in, but carpets can have good resistance to soiling and be hard-wearing enough for hallway life.
 Try a wool-rich version (80 per cent wool, 20 percent manmade fibres).
 If you prefer a synthetic fibre, choose a carpet made from polyamide – it's moisture and grease repellant, making it a good option for large families with bikes and wellies.

-Teaming hallway flooring with underfloor heating
+Laying hallway flooring with underfloor heating

-Hard hallway flooring such as stone, porcelain and ceramic tiles combine effectively with underfloor heating and provide good heat output.
+Hard hallway flooring such as stone, porcelain, and ceramic tiles combine effectively with underfloor heating and provide good heat output.

 High-quality laminates and vinyls can be used with underfloor heating.

-Carpet can also be combined with underfloor heating – however the carpet and underlay needs to conform to the maximum TOG (thermal resistance) rating specified by the heating manufacturer.
+Carpet can also be combined with underfloor heating, however the carpet and underlay needs to conform to the maximum TOG (thermal resistance) rating specified by the heating manufacturer.